gaurav-1410/Laptop-Price-Prediction-DSW/readme.md

 The goal is to preprocess the dataset, perform exploratory data analysis (EDA), and build machine learning models to predict laptop prices accurately.

-## ❓Why we have worked with this columns only?
+## ❓Why we worked with these columns only?
-During my time (Gaurav Pandey) working as a laptop salesperson at Vijay Sales (a well-known electronics retail store in India), I observed that when customers walk in to purchase a laptop, their primary considerations typically include the brand, RAM, storage, operating system, weight, and laptop series.
-However, for customers with specific needs—such as gamers, coders, video editors, or graphic designers—the decision-making process becomes more detailed.
+During a project member's work role as a salesperson at a well-known electronics retail store in India, they observed that when customers walk in to purchase a laptop, their primary considerations typically included the brand, RAM, storage, operating system, weight, and laptop series.
+However, for customers with specific needs such as gamers, coders, video editors, or graphic designers, the decision-making process becomes more detailed.
 These customers often inquire about additional specifications like the graphics processor, graphics memory, pixel density, RAM type, processor brand, and display size.

 <img width="643" height="418" alt="image" src="https://github.com/user-attachments/assets/9320e335-77cb-48fe-8021-a5c422404d73" />